 Tip 4 – Downsize before you move

-Take the time before you relocate to downsize your living space, Your monthly disposable income will improve significantly when you reduced your housing costs.
+Take the time before you relocate to downsize your living space.
+Your monthly disposable income will improve significantly when you reduce your housing costs.
 When you move to Israel you may want to consider moving directly into a retirement village.
 The all inclusive costs, levies, health care, activities etc. make them an attractive option.
 There are many retirement housing options that cater to the needs of English speakers and offer different levels of living, health and specialized care.

 Tip 5 – Will you be able to supplement your income by working part-time?